YusufBolden/Assessment-Survey/README.md

 ## Data Analysis
 ### Reading the data

 Although there are numberous package managers and environment managers avaiable, [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/) is a platform that offers package and environment management dependencies in one platform.
 Installation instructions can be found [here](https://docs.anaconda.com/anaconda/install/).
 Once installation is complete, the command `jupyter notebook` can be run from the terminal to initialize and open Jupyter Notebook in the web browswer.
+Instructions on how to run Python in `Jupyter Notebook` are given [here](https://docs.anaconda.com/anaconda/user-guide/getting-started/#run-python-in-a-jupyter-notebook)

-df = pd.read_csv('wowDataFinal.csv', index_col=0)
+### Typing this command in the will bring the CSV file into jupyter notebook
-### This will bring the CSV file into jupyter notebook
+`df = pd.read_csv('wowDataFinal.csv', index_col=0),

 df
 ### this will display the entire dataframe